medplum/medplum/packages/core/README.md

 });
 ```

-## Authenticate with client credenials
+## Authenticate with client credentials

 ```ts
 const medplum = new MedplumClient();